Best Paint Colors for West-Facing Rooms

 • Amber tones are common for light that comes from the west.

-Natural light will have the most impact on softer, more subtle paint colors like white, gray and neutral hues.
+Natural light has the most impact on softer, subtler paint colors like white, gray, and neutral hues.
 Let's take a look at the best colors within these color families for west-facing rooms.

 Neutral living room with white walls and an off-white wall mantel, and a white circle coffee table in between two cream couches.